What to Do After a Car Accident?

 The tricky part, however, is knowing whether your case is minor or not.
 Often, you can’t tell at the start of a claim how difficult your case may get.
 If you’re unsure, feel free to contact an experienced car accident attorney at Hipskind & McAninch, LLC, at 618-641-9189 and we’ll give you a straight answer on a no obligation basis.

-Contact a personal injury lawyer if you know right away that your injury is serious and affecting your day-to-day life.
+Contact a St Louis car accident attorney if you know right away that your injury is serious and affecting your day-to-day life.
 An injury lawyer will likely be able to get you more compensation than you’d be able to get for yourself even after fees, and they’ll remove a lot of stress and frustration from a rather complicated process.

 We provide FREE initial consultations for people involved in car accidents.
 We understand the unique issues involved in these cases and bring over a decade of experience that enables us to help people with increasingly complex legal needs.